FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 transparent as possible, ideally allowing read-only access without requiring an account.

-Decisions (such as policy proposals, feature opinions, or issue feedback) must involve all group members and, where appropriate, input from the wider community to avoid echo chambers.
+Decisions (such as policy proposals, feature opinions, or issue feedback) must involve all group members and, where appropriate, input from the wider community to avoid missing on potentially important feedback.
 The Chair is responsible for seeking compromise and consensus.
 If full consensus cannot be reached, the Chair will summarize the prevailing opinion using the “rough consensus” rule [[1]](#rough-consensus).